The place where Independent working men and women work

 Moving iTunes to A New Computer

-Moving your iTunes Library from Vista to Windows 7 by Network, Backups on an External Hard Drive, USB Thumb drive, or CD / DVD or 'easy transfer cable'
+Moving your iTunes Library from Vista to Windows 8 by Network, Backups on an External Hard Drive, USB Thumb drive, or CD / DVD or 'easy transfer cable'

-We like to keep our iTunes Last Played, iTunes Date Modified, iTunes Date Added and iTunes Plays Count when we Move to a New Computer
+We like to keep our iTunes Last Played, iTunes Date Modified, iTunes Date Added and iTunes Plays Count when we move to a New Computer

-Our old Vista computer set up:
+Our old computer set up:

 • iTunes is in the Public user account so that we can easily share on our network in the following folder C:\Users\Public\Music\iTunes

-• Our user account contains our playlist and other information in C:\Users\[user account]\Music\iTunes
+• Our user account contains our playlist and other information in C: \ Users \[useraccount]\Music\iTunes

 • User application data files are in hidden folders on your old Windows Vista computer.
-You will copy them manually to your new Windows 7 computer.
+You will copy them manually to your new Windows 8 computer.
 The folder names are listed below

 Preparation:

-2. Share.
+3. Share.
 Right click on your C: drive on your old computer and mark the drive to be shared with both read and write access

-3. On both old and new computer, in Control Panel, open Folder Options - view tab - and modify to show hidden and uncheck Hide Protected Operating Systems Files.
+4. On both old and new computer, in Control Panel, open Folder Options - view tab - and modify to show hidden and uncheck Hide Protected Operating Systems Files.
 This is required to see the AppData files - see below

-6. Synch your iPod(s) iPhone(s) iTouch(s) and iPad(s) with your old computer before you transfer anything to your new computer.
+7. Synch your iPod(s) iPhone(s) iTouch(s) and iPad(s) with your old computer before you transfer anything to your new computer.

-8. Install iTunes on your new computer. iTunes will set your library in your user profile (C:\Users\[USER ACCOUNT]\Music\iTunes) .
-We keep our library in the public library so it is easier to share between our XP, Vista and Windows 7 machines.
+11. iTunes will set your library in your user profile (C:\Users\[USER ACCOUNT]\Music\iTunes) .
+We keep our music library in the public library so it is easier to share between our XP, Vista and Windows 7 machines.
 (C:\Users\Public\Music\iTunes).

-10. We encode our CD's as MP3.
+13. We encode our CD's as MP3.
 Change the iTunes preferences to MP3 if you do too

-11. Run Apple Update on your new computer
+14. Run Apple Update on your new computer

 Copying your music: